-- · a rear cassette or freewheel sprocket cluster
+- a rear cassette or freewheel sprocket cluster

-- · a rear derailleur
+- a rear derailleur

-- · usually a front derailleur
+- sometimes a front derailleur

-- · one or two shifters
+- one or two shifters

-- · one, two or three front sprockets called chainrings
+- one or two front sprockets called chainrings

-- · a drive chain
+- a drive chain

 a.
 Shifting Gears

 There are several different types and styles of shifting controls: levers, twist grips, triggers, combination shift/brake controls and push-buttons.
 Ask your dealer to explain the type of shifting controls that are on your bike, and to show you how they work.